 - 2. Install the server in the rack cabinet.
-Refer to the Rack Installation Instructions that came with your server for detailed information on how to install the server in a rack cabinet. - 3.
+See the Rack Installation Instructions that came with your server for detailed information on how to install the server in a rack cabinet. - 3.
 Connect the external cables and power cords; then, turn on the peripheral devices and the server.
+See "Working with cables" on page 32.